Bug report #10747

 #13 Updated by Thorsten Fischer over 5 years ago

 Is there a workaround for this?
 I've got unprocessed data accumulating for more than a month now, because I can not easily copy points between layers.
 Any workaround I can imagine would involve several mouse clicks per point, which is not a feasible workflow.
 I can also not easily downgrade the software (copying points between layers worked in 2.2), because there are no downgraded binary packages available any more for my distro (Ubuntu saucy, using the ubuntugis ppa).
 And even if I could downgrade, QGIS has already converted the project file to the format matching the new version.

 #14 Updated by Leyan Ouyang over 5 years ago

 Could you do your data editing in a Spatialite layer, then at the end save it as a Shapefile?
 Spatialite supports multipoints, so there is no issue with the copy and paste.
 The copied points are actually single points, so you don't even need to run a multipart to single part conversion, you can directly use save as.

-#16 Updated by Torsten Ernst about 5 years ago
+#16 Updated by Torsten Ernst over 5 years ago

 I see the same behavior working within the same shapefile.
 I selected a number of points, pasted them into the same layer, moved the new points (to offset them from the originals) and I get the error stated by Pinuccio.
 From my experience you only need one shapefile to duplicate the error.
 OS X, QGIS 2.4.